 Any alien (other than a lawful permanent resident) who has been unlawfully present in the United States for one year or more, and who again seeks admission within 10 years of the date of such alien’s departure/ removal from the United States, is inadmissible.
 This is commonly referred to as the “10-year bar”.

 The unlawful presence waiver waives the three– and ten-year bars in the case of a foreign national who is the spouse, son, or daughter of a US citizen or lawful permanent resident, if the foreign national can establish extreme hardship to the qualifying relative if he or she is not admitted.

 If the waiver is being sought for a noncitizen fiancé, the US citizen fiancé also may be a qualifying relative.

 Unfortunately, there is no waiver available for parents of US citizen or lawful permanent resident children.

 Unlawful presence for asylees and refugees seeking permanent residence may be waived for humanitarian reasons, to assure family unity, or if the public interest warrants.

 The national interest waiver (NIW) is a waiver of the job offer requirement for individuals who wish to immigrate to the United States in the second preference category who are members of the professions holding advanced degrees or individuals of exceptional ability in the arts, sciences, or business.

 The waiver request requires a showing of significantly above that for prospective national benefit.
 A showing of national interest significance, such as in the fields of medicine and education is required.

-If you need more information, call a Glendale immigration attorney at the Arnaout Immigration Law Firm at (818) 276-9900 for a consultation.
+If you need more information, call a Los Angeles immigration attorney at the Arnaout Immigration Law Firm at (818) 276-9900 for a consultation.